 Camping Food Prep 101

 Backpacking meals are flying off the shelves as people get ready for trips or prep emergency kits.
 While the idea of boiling water and pouring it in a bag is pretty simple, there are still some important considerations to make to ensure you get a tasty meal.
-Rachel Leung (Presidio Marketer and knowledgable backpack enthusiast) has created a short checklist to guide you through your backcountry cooking experience.
+Rachel Leung (Presidio Marketer and knowledgeable backpack enthusiast) has created a short checklist to guide you through your backcountry cooking experience.

 A Note on Backpacking Food